New in version 1.0.

 Reference a module-level variable.

 Reference a “defined” constant.
-This may be a C-language #define or a Python variable that is not intended to be changed.
+This may be a Python variable that is not intended to be changed.

 Reference a class; a dotted name may be used.